heypete/petes-guide-to-solar-battery-chargers/improved-CN3791.md

 #### MOSFET Selection
 The core module uses two P-channel MOSFETs: one for reverse polarity/leakage current protection, and one as the switching element.
 I wanted both to have a drain-source voltage limit of at least 30V, a continuious current rating of at least 3A, a low turn-on threshold voltage, a low drain-source on-resistance with a gate-source voltage of -4.5V (the minimum voltage at which the CN3791 will run the switcher), a maximum gate-source voltage of at least -10V (the CN3791 clamps the drive voltage to -8V), and a low total gate charge and reverse transfer capacitance.

-The [AO3401A MOSFET](files/Datasheet_A03401A.pdf) seems to match all these requirements.
-It has a drain-source voltage of 30V, a continuious current rating of 3.2A at 70C (4A at 25C), a turn-on threshold voltage of -0.9V, a maximum drain-source on-resistance of 60 mohm at Vgs=-4.5V (typically 47 mohm), a maximum drain-source on-resistance of 85 mohm (typ.
+The [AO3401A MOSFET](files/Datasheet_AO3401A.pdf) seems to match all these requirements.
+It has a drain-source voltage of 30V, a continuious current rating of 3.2A at 70C (4A at 25C), a turn-on threshold voltage of -0.9V, a maximum drain-source on resistance of 60 mohm at Vgs=-4.5V (typically 47 mohm), a maximum drain-source on resistance of 85 mohm (typ.
 60) at Vgs=-2.5 which is less than the CN3791's turn-on voltage, a maximum gate-source voltage of -12V, and a reverse transfer capacitance of 55 pF.

+A common Figure of Merit for switching MOSFETs is `FOM = Rds(on) * Qg`, or the drain-source on resistance multiplied by the gate charge.
+Using the typical values with a gate-source voltage of -4.5V, the FOM is `47 (mohm) * 7 (nC) = 329`.
+This compares favorably to other MOSFETs I was able to locate, particularly those as readily available and inexpensive as the AO3401A.
+Thermal camera testing shows the switching MOSFET's package surface is about 60-65 degrees Celsius in ambient conditions when connected to a 24V solar panel and the charging board is charging a battery at 1A.

 The CN3791 datasheet provides a formula for calculating the power dissipated by the transistor: `Pd = (Vbat/Vcc) * (Rds(on)) * (Ich)^2 + (1+0.005 dT)`, where dT is the difference between actual ambient temperature and room temperature.
 I plugged in worst-case values of Rds(on)=60 mohm, Vbat=4.2V, Vcc=4.5V, Ich=1A, and dT=80C (assuming room temperature is 20C and the operating temperature is 100C).
-The result is a power dissipation of 79 mW, which is well within the MOSFET's limit of 900 mA at 70C ambient.
+The result is a power dissipation of 79 mW, which is well within the MOSFET's limit of 900 mW at 70C ambient.

 For the reverse polarity protection MOSFET, the CN3791 datasheet recomments a 22 kohm gate resistor connected to the VD pin of the IC.
+Thermal camera testing of the AO3401A used for reverse polarity protection shows the MOSFET is essentially at ambient temperature with no significant temperature rise.

 #### Diode Selection
 The CN3791 datasheet specifies the diode must be a Schottky diode with a current limit of at least the maximum charge current and a voltage rating of at least the maximum expect input voltage.
 However, they warn against diodes being excessively large as they'd have larger transition losses due to having a larger capacitance.